musangamfure/react-capstone-project/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-- I would like to thank Microverse (microverse.org) for providing the resources and the knowledge to work on projects like this.
+- I would like to thank [Microverse](https://www.microverse.org/)  for providing the resources and the knowledge to work on projects like this.
+- credit: credit to [Nelson Sakwa](https://www.behance.net/sakwadesignstudio) the author of the [original design](https://www.behance.net/gallery/31579789/Ballhead-App-(Free-PSDs))

 <p align="right">(<a href="#readme-top">back to top</a>)</p>